 My fellow road-tripper and I visited Manciano to haunt for a good trattoria.
 What we found is a surprisingly off-the-beaten-path Tuscan town with an intact fortress (Rocca Aldobrandesca) and a splendid panoramic view on the surrounding countryside.
 We spent a couple of hours strolling around the historic center and visiting the Museum of History and Prehistory of the Valley of the River Fiora, which is free.

 - Il Covo dei Briganti Biobar | Breakfast, wines, aperitivo, and to get local food souvenirs

 - Il Miravalle da Meloni | Restaurant trattoria with Tuscan food

-9 TAROT GARDEN – ART IN NATURE
+9 TAROT GARDEN – UNIQUE GARDEN IN ITALY

 Italy has plenty of secret spots, off-the-beaten-path destinations that are overlooked by foreign and local travelers alike.
 The Tarot Garden in Southern Tuscany is one of them.

 About half an hour drive from Manciano and a few km from the coast lies a green hill that is home to 22 contemporary statues and artistic installations.
 The American-French artist Niki De Saint Phalle dedicated ten years of her life to the creation of the statues, the Tarot Garden being the most important art project of her life.
 Once you are inside, you start walking through colorful, giant figures, welcoming, and sinuous.
 The 22 major arcana of the tarots are realized using steel, cement, glasses, and lively ceramics.
 The artist said she drew inspiration from the Park of the Monster in the Tuscia region and from the statues in Barcelona’s Park Guell.
 You need a couple of hours to enjoy the visit to the Tarot Garden.
 Kids will love it too.
 What a unique thing to do on your Southern Tuscany road trip!